-- Science.
+- Agriculture Science.

-- Business Education
+- Business Education.

-- Family & Consumer Sciences.
+- Family & Consumer Science.

 - Marketing Education.

 - Technology Education.

-Admission to these programs is based on student personal choice and STAAR EOC performance.
+Admission to these programs is based on student personal choice and STAAR/EOC performance.

-District policy prohibits discrimination on the basis of race, color, national origin, sex, or handicap in its vocational programs, services, and activities, as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973 as amended.
+District policy prohibits discrimination on the basis of race, color, national origin, sex, or handicap in its vocational programs, services, or activities, as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.

-District policy also prohibits discrimination on the basis of race, color, national origin, sex, or handicap in its employment practices as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; the Age Discrimination Act of 1975, as amended; and Section 504 of the Rehabilitation Act of 1973, as amended.
+District policy also prohibits discrimination on the basis of race, color, national origin, sex, handicap, or age in its employment practices as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; the Age Discrimination Act of 1975, as amended; and Section 504 of the Rehabilitation Act of 1973, as amended.

-The district will take steps to ensure that lack of English language skills will not be a barrier to admission or participation in all educational and vocational programs.
+The district will take steps to assure that lack of English language skills will not be a barrier to admission or participation in all educational and vocational programs.